 Forge Connections and Engage with Your Audience

 Facebook will allow you to communicate with your potential customers or clients.
-Sharing content is a form of communication, but it’s one-way communication where you are doing the talking, and other people are listening.
+Sharing content is a form of communication.
+It’s a one-way communication where you are doing the talking, and other people are listening.
 But occasionally, they will talk back.

 You should never be afraid to talk with your audience.
 You probably don’t have the time to respond to each comment you get and chat with your followers, but you should maintain a level of communication you’ll be comfortable with.
 Responding to bad comments that seem like they are legitimate is always recommended.
 Getting in fights with trolls isn’t.
 Be considerate, and remember that the impression you leave in communication extends to your business, not only to yourself.